AdaCore/spark2014/docs/lrm/source/generic-units.rst

    which overrides a dispatching operation.
 OK, for example, if a subprogram reads fewer inputs than it said it would.]
 To be considered post release 1.

-.. todo:: Update SPARK 2014 to allow prove once/use many approach to generics.
-          To be completed in a post-Release 1 version of this document.